ProfessorB.Sc., Nottingham University; Dip.Ed., Oxford University; M.A. and Ph.D., University of Colorado

 - Societal Impacts of the World Wide Web

-Briavel Holcomb is Professor in the Bloustein School and former Director of the Humphrey Program.
-She is a geographer whose recent research focuses on tourism and on the internet.
+Briavel Holcomb is a retired Professor in the Bloustein School and former Director of the Humphrey Program.
+She is a geographer whose recent research focused on tourism and on the internet.
 She has been a Fulbright Scholar at the University of Malta and a visiting professor at the University of Exeter (UK), the New School (NY), the University of Colorado, and the University of Pittsburgh’s Semester at Sea program.
 She was elected to the Council’s of the Association of American Geographers and the American Geographical Society and was President of the Middle States Region of the AAG.
 She has served on the editorial boards of The Annals of American Geography, The Professional Geographer, Focus, and Urban Affairs Review.
 Her publications include three books and numerous articles and book chapters.
 Dr. Holcomb was the recipient of the 2012 Association of American Geographers Distinguished Teaching Honors, and has twice sailed around the world teaching on Semester at Sea.

 - Tourism Planning